goosmurf/istio-buffering/README.md

 Note the `--limit-rate`, and `--http1.1`.

 `curl` defaults to HTTP2 and HTTP2's built-in flow control avoids this issue.
 However, our real world Application doesn't speak HTTP - it has its own protocol that relies on TCP flow control.
 Using `--http1.1` with Caddy simulates this behaviour since HTTP/1.1 also has no flow control.

+`reset.sh` is provided to restart the Gateway, Waypoint, and Prometheus pods between runs.
+It was observed that once the data is buffered, stopping curl does not seem to result in `envoy_server_memory_allocated` dropping.
+Restarting Prometheus is a quick way to clear its DB between runs.

 ### Observations